+A. Background

-A. Eye exams are divided into two groups:
+Eye exams are divided into two groups:

-- 1. Medical the eye exam is performed for the diagnosis and/or treatment of illness or injury or to improve the function of a malformed body member. - Routine and Vision the eye exam is performed to screen for possible disease in an otherwise healthy patient without history of eye disease or visual complaints AND to address ametropias and provide corrective lenses if necessary.
-If follow-up evaluation and management is needed due to a detected medical condition, the subsequent visit and treatment is classified as Medical.
+- 1. Medical the eye exam is performed for the diagnosis and/or treatment of disease or injury or to improve the function of the eye. - 2.
+Routine and Vision the eye exam is performed to screen for disease in an otherwise healthy patient without history of eye disease or visual complaints and to address ametropias and provide corrective lenses if necessary.
+If follow-up evaluation and management is needed due to a detected medical condition, the subsequent visit and treatment is classified as a medical exam.